GT-on-GeoFS/Map-Grid-GeoFS/Instructions.md

 **Secondly, this map extention is only compatible with SimBrief Coordinates.
 No other Coordinate type will work**

 <ins>How to add it to GeoFS?</ins>
-1. Download, click on the (zip) folder, and open Map_Grid.txt file
+1. Download, click on the (zip) folder, and you should find a .js file
-2. Copy the coding that you get from the notepad file
-3. Paste coding in tampermonkey (web browser extention)
+2. Drag the .js file into a new tampermonkey user script (web browser extention)
-4. Save it and Open GeoFS
+3. Save it and Open GeoFS
 A "ROUTE" tab should be next to your "TALK" button

 <ins>How to use the Map Grid Extention?</ins>